 Thursdays, 9:30-2:30.
 We meet late September through early May.

 Families sign up together with at least one parent that is committed to being present at co-op each week.
 The attending parent volunteers in the co-op in some capacity throughout the meeting day, and the children take classes that the co-op is offering.

 What ages can attend?

-Families with children from infant to 18 can participate, though structured programming is available for students 3yrs old and older.
-Children under 3 yrs old usually remain with their parents throughout the day, joining activities as appropriate.
+Families with children from infant to 18 can participate, though structured programming is available for students 4yrs old and older.
+Children 3 yrs and younger old usually remain with their parents throughout the day, joining activities as appropriate.

 Is this a drop off program?

 We are not a drop-off co-op.
 Families are on the premises together throughout the day.

 We seek for our children: community and continuity.
 A community of people committed to meeting weekly helps us to provide that for our children, while still homeschooling according to our own family’s plan.
 We have also found that some topics particularly lend themselves to a group setting.

 Yes, there are various jobs available, from leading a class to assisting with public relations.
 All attending parents are required to volunteer in order to make the co-op a success!

 Is my style of homeschooling respected?